 PUBLICATION OF MATERIALS: The Student Ministries Division shall make available materials to serve as guidelines for establishing a Baptist student organization on a campus or in a church.
 The Division shall also make available materials for strengthening and improving student organizations (e.g. promotional materials, Bible studies, leadership training courses, discipleship courses, outreach programmes and retreat plans).
 In addition, the Division shall make available a daily devotional guide.

 FIELD SERVICES: The Student Ministries Division shall make available personnel to assist in the establishment, development, and promotion of Student Ministries throughout the Convention.

 CONFERENCES: The Student Ministries Division shall be responsible for the encouragement and promotion of Associational, Conference and National student programmes.

 ACCOUNTABILITY: The Student Ministries Division shall be responsible for reporting its work and ministry activities to the Convention.

 STUDENT MINISTRIES DIVISION RELATIONSHIP TO CHURCHES

-Student Ministries Division receives support from churches, and is one of the outreach arms of the local church.
-Churches throughout the Nigerian Baptist Convention have a medium of ministry to students through the Baptist Student Fellowship (BSF).
+Student Ministries Division receives support from churches and is one of the outreach arms of the local church.
+Churches throughout the Nigerian Baptist Convention have a medium of ministry to students through the Baptist Student Fellowship.
 Student Ministries Division has a responsibility to help churches develop an effective ministry to students.
-In the context of the Nigerian Baptist Convention, ministry to students is the work of the church.
+In the Nigerian Baptist Convention context, ministry to students is the work of the church.

-The BSF is an organization, a fellowship, and a ministry.
-It is an organization of Baptist Students, a fellowship of Christian Students, and a ministry to all students.
+The BSF is an organisation, a fellowship and a ministry.
+It is an organisation of Baptist Students, a Fellowship of Christian Students, and a Ministry to all students.